Product Owner Formation

 The organization offers two certifications for Certified Professional Requirements Engineering with emphasis on agile approaches:

-University Formal Trainings
+University Formal Training

 Technical universities in Switzerland provide formal training in requirements engineering and related fields [3].
 The formation provides a certificate of advanced study CAS in the field.
 Current available certificates of advanced study offering are, for example: